knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 Crypto started as an anti-establishment movement.
 Now it's establishment theater performed by people who learned finance from YouTube videos.

-**The transformation:** Revolutionary technology becomes speculative entertainment.
+**The transformation: "** Revolutionary technology becomes speculative entertainment."

 ### The Professionalization of Hype